nsmryan/CCSDS-Router/README.md

 # CCSDS Router
 This application is a tool for moving CCSDS packets (CCSDS Space Packet Protocol) between files, UDP sockets, and TCP sockets (client or server).
+It can be run as a GUI program, or run from a configuration file on the command line.

-The main uses cases are to store CCSDS packets coming in from the network, replaying stored data for testing, and delaying or throttling CCSDS traffic.
+The main uses cases are to store CCSDS packets coming in from the network, replaying stored data for testing, and delaying or throttling CCSDS traffic for testing or production.
+If you have CCSDS packets from a source, and want to send them to a destination, then this may be the tool for you!

+# Configuration
+There are a number of configuration options.
+These include the source and destination, when to forward a packet, limits on APID and packet size, and option headers and footers around the packet.
+These are described below.

 ## Timing